sebgro98/java-api-mvc-with-postgres-workshop/README.md

 ## Setting up the Customer Class

-Now that we can connect to the database, we're going to make create our `Customer` class so that we can use it to store actual data from the database.
+Now that we can connect to the database, we're going to create our `Customer` class so that we can use it to store actual data from the database.

 1. Look at the structure of the `Customer` table it has an id which is a number (a long in this case) and then all of the other fields will be Strings, so in the Customer class add fields to match those values, and a constructor to assign them.
 This should be fairly straightforward to do: